Timmilytim/git-note/README.md

 2: staging area: it like a drafting space

 3:local repository: this is where we record all our changes

+to undo changes to working directory: "git checkout index.html" or "git checkout -- index.html"

+To return staged repository back to the working area: " git reset HEAD index.html"

+To go retrive an old version of a file (check your "git log", copy the id of the commit you want to retrive first): "git checkout YOURCODEIDHEREq -- index.html"